chef/chef-web-docs/chef_master/source/errors.rst

       $ rm /etc/chef/client.pem
       $ chef-client

-   When the chef-client runs, it will register the API client and generate the correct key.
+   When the Chef Infra Client runs, it will register the API client and generate the correct key.

-   After successfully running the chef-client on the node, reload the ``run_list`` and node attributes:
+   After successfully running the Chef Infra Client on the node, reload the ``run_list`` and node attributes:

    .. code-block:: bash

       $ knife node from file NODE_NAME.json

 #.
-Make sure to use the same ``node_name`` as the initial chef-client run.
+Make sure to use the same ``node_name`` as the initial Chef Infra Client run.

    This can happen for a number of reasons.
 For example, if the client.rb file does not specify the correct node name and the system's hostname has changed.

-   Running ``chef-client -l debug`` will identify the node name being used by the chef-client for authentication attempts:
+   Running ``chef-client -l debug`` will identify the node name being used by the Chef Infra Client for authentication attempts:

    .. code-block:: bash